qilingframework/rtfd.io/docs/debugger.md

 ### Debug with IDA

-Only tested on IDAPro 7.4
+Only tested with IDAPro 7.4

-1. Run Qiling code, with debugging server enable, as shown in the sample script above.
+1. Run Qiling code, with debugging server enabled, as shown in the sample script above.
-2. Configure IDAPro like below
+2. Configure IDAPro as shown below

 ![GDB-IDA](https://github.com/qilingframework/qiling/raw/master/docs/GDBSERVER-IDA.png)